 Rheumatoid arthritis is considered a disability by the SSA and you are able to get disability benefits with rheumatoid arthritis.
 In order to qualify for disability for rheumatoid arthritis, you need to meet the medical requirements listed in the SSA’s Blue Book.

 The Blue Book is the list of conditions that can qualify someone for disability benefits.
-When you send in your disability application, the SSA will look at your application and see if it matches with the Blue book listing for inflammatory arthritis.
+When you send in your SSDI application, the SSA will look at your application and see if it matches with the Blue book listing for inflammatory arthritis.

 While there is not exact listing for rheumatoid arthritis, you can still get disability rheumatoid arthritis if you meet the Blue Book listing for inflammatory arthritis.

 The most important thing that you need to know in order to qualify for disability benefits with is to make sure that you have detailed medical records and medical history to back up your claim that you can no longer work because of your rheumatoid arthritis.

 How to Qualify Using the Blue Book for Rheumatoid Arthritis

 The Social Security Administration relies upon the Disability Evaluation Under Social Security, commonly known as the Blue Book, to help understand how a medical condition impacts the ability to work.
 The Blue Book is a comprehensive, though not exhaustive, list of medical conditions.

 Rheumatoid Arthritis falls under section 1.00 Musculoskeletal System.
 When completing your application for disability benefits, you will want to include all imaging results used to reach your diagnosis including x-rays, sonograms, MRIs and any other imaging that was done.